conflictednerd/Persian-Book-Dataset/README.md

-# Scrapping book information from the Internet
+# Scraping book information from the Internet

 Some time ago, I wanted to experiment a bit with book recommendation systems.
 I did not find any good Persian dataset of books, along with their information (title, authors, translators, ratings, etc.).
-There were some English ones, mainly scrapped from GoodReads lists, but I didn't like them either.
-So I decided to create a Persian dataset of books and learn how to use selenium for web scrapping along the way, which is something I wanted to learn for quite some time.
+There were some English ones, mainly scraped from GoodReads lists, but I didn't like them either.
+So I decided to create a Persian dataset of books and learn how to use selenium for web scraping along the way, which is something I wanted to learn for quite some time.

 So, this is how this repository was born:)